Manage access to an application

 Ongoing access management, usage evaluation, and reporting continue to be a challenge after an app is integrated into your organization's identity system.
 In many cases, IT Administrators or help desk have to take an ongoing active role in managing access to your apps.
 Sometimes, assignment is performed by a general or divisional IT team.
 Often, the assignment decision is intended to be delegated to the business decision maker, requiring their approval before IT makes the assignment.

 Other organizations invest in integration with an existing automated identity and access management system, like Role-Based Access Control (RBAC) or Attribute-Based Access Control (ABAC).
 Both the integration and rule development tend to be specialized and expensive.
 Monitoring or reporting on either management approach is its own separate, costly, and complex investment.

-Azure AD supports extensive access management for configured applications, enabling organizations to easily achieve the right access policies ranging from automatic, attribute-based assignment (ABAC or RBAC scenarios) through delegation and including administrator management.
-With Azure AD, you can easily achieve complex policies, combining multiple management models for a single application and can even reuse management rules across applications with the same audiences.
+Microsoft Entra ID supports extensive access management for configured applications, enabling organizations to easily achieve the right access policies ranging from automatic, attribute-based assignment (ABAC or RBAC scenarios) through delegation and including administrator management.
+With Microsoft Entra ID, you can easily achieve complex policies, combining multiple management models for a single application and can even reuse management rules across applications with the same audiences.

-With Azure AD, usage and assignment reporting is fully integrated, enabling administrators to easily report on assignment state, assignment errors, and even usage.
+With Microsoft Entra ID, usage and assignment reporting is fully integrated, enabling administrators to easily report on assignment state, assignment errors, and even usage.

 Assigning users and groups to an app

 Microsoft Entra application assignment focuses on two primary assignment modes:

 Individual assignment An IT admin with directory Global Administrator permissions can select individual user accounts and grant them access to the application.